levigutt/testsimple-php/readme.md

 ## BACKGROUND

-I made this because [PHPUnit](https://phpunit.de/) often feels like overkill for smaller projects, and like a poor fit for projects that are not writn in OO-style.
+I made this because [PHPUnit](https://phpunit.de/) often feels like overkill for smaller projects, and like a poor fit for projects not written in OO-style.

 I considered [Peridot/Leo](https://github.com/peridot-php/leo) but could not get it to work on php8 (it also has not been updated in a while).